vijaybiradar/k8s_scaleup_scaledown_script/README.md

-# Mimir Scaleup Script This script is designed for Kubernetes clusters running the Mimir application.
-It enables the scaling up of Mimir deployments and stateful sets by setting their replicas to the desired value.
+This is a Mimir Scaleup Script designed to scale up deployments and stateful sets in Kubernetes clusters running the Mimir application.
+The script allows setting replicas to desired values to facilitate scaling up.

-Usage Run the mimirscaleupdeployment.sh script to scale up Mimir deployments:

-./mimirscaleupdeployment.sh Run the mimirscaleupsts.sh script to scale up Mimir stateful sets

-./mimirscaleupsts.sh Before running the scripts, ensure that the kubectl command is configured to target the correct Kubernetes cluster and namespace.
+To use the script, first make sure that kubectl command is configured to target the correct Kubernetes cluster and namespace.
+Then run the following commands:

+To scale up Mimir deployments, execute mimirscaleupdeployment.sh script.
+To scale up Mimir stateful sets, execute mimirscaleupsts.sh script.
+The script comes with the following files:

-Files mimirdeployment.list: A list of Mimir deployments to be scaled up. mimirscaledowndeployment.sh: A script to scale up Mimir deployments based on mimirdeployment.list. mimirscaleupsts.sh: A script to scale up Mimir stateful sets based on mimirsts.list. mimirsts.list: A list of Mimir stateful sets to be scaled up.
-Usage example:
+mimirdeployment.list: A list of Mimir deployments to be scaled up. mimirscaledowndeployment.sh: A script that scales up Mimir deployments based on mimirdeployment.list. mimirscaleupsts.sh: A script that scales up Mimir stateful sets based on mimirsts.list. mimirsts.list: A list of Mimir stateful sets to be scaled up.
+Here's an example usage:

+./mimirscaleupdeployment.sh
+./mimirscaleupsts.sh